RSpeekenbrink/tabletop-games/docs/games/secret-hitler.md

         └── fail ─► election tracker++ ─► (tracker == 3? auto-enact) ─► nomination
 ```

-`gamePhase` on the schema reflects the active node; the client's
+`gamePhase` on the schema reflects the active node; the client's 3D
-`ActionPanel` renders a different sub-UI for each.
+scene and `PromptStrip` present a different interaction for each.

 ### Seat order and the next-President pointer